krishj09/my-token/README.md

 ### Introduction

-This README provides instructions on how to compile, deploy, and interact with the `MyToken` smart contract using Remix IDE, a popular web-based Solidity development environment.
-The `MyToken` contract is a simple Ethereum-based token that allows you to mint and burn tokens.
+This are instructions on how to compile, deploy, and interact with the `MyToken` smart contract using Remix IDE, a popular web-based Solidity development environment.
+The `MyToken.sol` contract is a simple Ethereum-based token that allows you to mint and burn tokens.

 ### Instructions